ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/light-control.md

 ## Memory optimizations
 <!--there's no clear flow to this tutorial.
 Some of it is steps I need to take, and some of it is background info, but the two are not clearly flagged-->

-On some limited platforms, for example NCS36510 or KW24D, running this application might cause the device to run out of RAM or ROM.
+On some limited boards, for example NCS36510 or KW24D, running this application might cause the device to run out of RAM or ROM.
 In those cases, you can try optimizing memory use.

 ### Use a customized Mbed TLS configuration